Board of Directors

 Natalie Grimm started rowing with GBR as a masters rower in 2018 after graduating from the University of Maine.
 At the University of Maine Natalie was a founding member and co-president of the UMaine Crew team.
 The school in prior years had a small recreational rowing club.
 During her time at UMaine the team grew into one of the most active sports clubs on campus, attending six regattas a year, and winning sports club of the year in her senior year.
 Natalie was able to contribute as a rower, a coach, and club officer, helping oversee all aspects of the team.
 Over her tenure the team grew its fleet from one 4+ rowing shell to five 4+ rowing shells.
 After graduation in 2018 Natalie moved to the seacoast area.
 Over the last four years she has been rowing on the masters competitive team and logbook sculling.
 In the fall of 2021 Natalie put her coaching hat back on and work with the GBR junior team as an assistant coach.
 I really enjoyed seeing the love for the sport in all of the junior rowers and especially helping the novice rowers develop good skills as they were introduced to a new sport.
 For her day job, Natalie works as a marine canvas fabricator in the area and make custom boat canvas.
 In addition to rowing she enjoys skiing, hiking, crocheting, and chasing after her dog.

-Margo Angelopoulos – Masters Athlete
+Margo Angelopoulos – Masters Athlete, Boathouse Committee

 Bio to come

-Josh Weinstein – Parent Representative
+Jennifer Smith – Parent Representative